NRie-22/goit-react-hw-05-movie/README.md

-# React: SPA "Cinema Search" with Routing
+# React: SPA "Cinema search" with Routing

 ---

 ## Description

-This project is a React Single Page Application (SPA) named "Cinema Search" with routing.
+This project is a React Single Page Application (SPA) named "Cinema search" with routing.
 It was developed as a homework assignment to demonstrate knowledge of React.js concepts and implementation of routing within a single page application.

 ---